OpenwaterHealth/opw_laser/README.md

 ## files located in the google drive (will be upload to repo after approval):
-* Laser characterization and qualification-
+* Laser characterization and qualification -
 This document describes testing of the lasers used in Openwater systems.
 It begins with a short overview of important background topics including coherence length and chirp.
 It then describes the specific tests used to qualify our lasers, namely

   a) Laser spatial mode test - This document explains the procedure to run the transverse mode test for the laser during pulsing